Alfresco/docs-alfresco/enterprise-viewer/latest/config/performance.md

 title: AEV performance tuning
 ---

-AEV relies heavily on progressive transformations of PDF to PNG content to generate its premium user experience.
+Alfresco Enterprise Viewer (AEV) relies heavily on progressive transformations of PDF to PNG content to generate its premium user experience.
 These transformations incur the vast majority of system load, therefore, performance tuning generally focuses on the load use cases below:

 * Loading native or renditioned content from the repository (full binary)
 * Transformation of individual page(s) of PDF to PNG at specific resolution